Religious views of Thomas Jefferson: Separation of church and state

 and in his Second Inaugural Address expressed his need of "the favor of that Being in whose hands we are, who led our fathers, as Israel of old", and thus asked the nation "to join in supplications" with him to God.

 In a letter written to Mordecai Manuel Noah in 1818, Jefferson wrote that America was unique in that it put all religious sects "on an equal footing".
 This insured that no single religion had state-sponsored domination over any other.
 However, the state could only do so much; in the same letter, he said that it is up to individuals to behave with religious tolerance towards their neighbors.

+Religious Freedom and Tolerance

+Jefferson envisioned an America that would be tolerant of people of various religious backgrounds, and that civil rights should not be limited by one's religious beliefs.
+In his notes on John Locke's Letter on Toleration, Jefferson wrote:

+"“(He) says neither Pagan nor Mahometan (Muslim) nor Jew ought to be excluded from the civil rights of the commonwealth because of his religion.”

+His notes would later translate to the Virginia Statute for Religious Freedom where he wrote: “(O)ur civil rights have no dependence on our religious opinions.”

 Jefferson, Jesus, and the Bible

 Jefferson's views on Jesus and the Bible were mixed, but were progressively far from what was and is largely considered orthodox in Christianity.
 Jefferson stated in a letter in 1819, "You say you are a Calvinist.
 I am not.
 I am of a sect by myself, as far as I know."
 He also rejected the idea of the divinity of Christ, but as he wrote to William Short on October 31, 1819, he was convinced that the fragmentary teachings of Jesus constituted the "outlines of a system of the most sublime morality which has ever fallen from the lips of man".

 On one hand Jefferson affirmed, "We all agree in the obligation of the moral precepts of Jesus, and nowhere will they be found delivered in greater purity than in his discourses," that he was "sincerely attached to His doctrines in preference to all others," and that "the doctrines of Jesus are simple, and tend all to the happiness of man."
 However, Jefferson considered much of the New Testament of the Bible to be false.
 In a letter to William Short in 1820, Jefferson described many biblical passages as "so much untruth, charlatanism and imposture".
 In the same letter Jefferson states he describes Paul as the "first corrupter of the doctrines of Jesus".

 Jefferson also denied the divine inspiration of the Book of Revelation, describing it to Alexander Smyth in 1825 as "merely the ravings of a maniac, no more worthy nor capable of explanation than the incoherences of our own nightly dreams".
 From his study of the Bible, Jefferson concluded that Jesus never claimed to be God.